ABSENCES AND ILLNESS

 - Kakariki – green, Whero – red, Kowhai – yellow, Kikorangi – blue, Karaka – orange, Papura – purple.

 - We use colours so then the children can come wearing some clothing in their house colour at big events.

 ICT is incorporated in all areas of the curriculum and at all levels of our school.
 All of our classrooms use interactive whiteboards.
 We have iPads in Koru and Rakau, and one-to-one devices in Ngahere.
-Mike Laing is in charge of ICT.
+Jamie Merrick is in charge of ICT.